-In Italy, needless to say, my talks took place in the very easy and open atmosphere to which we have long been accustomed in our relations with Italy, our friend and ally.
-We were readily able to reach agreement on some bilateral matters and, in large measure, we found ourselves in agreement on the international issues.
+"In Italy, needless to say, my talks took place in the very easy and open atmosphere to which we have long been accustomed in our relations with Italy, our friend and ally.
+We were readily able to reach agreement on some bilateral matters, and in large measure we found ourselves in agreement on the international issues.

-I was happy to explain to Italian Government leaders the implications for immigration from Italy of the recent White Paper, and to assure them both of our great appreciation of the contribution made by the Italians who have already come to Canada and our hope and desire that the flow should continue.
-I signed with Mr. Fanfani an exchange of letters providing for the creation of a Canadian Institute in Rome.
-This, and the cultural agreement on which we agreed to open negotiations soon, will help greatly to enhance cultural and academic exchanges between Canada and Italy.
+"I was happy to explain to Italian Government leaders the implications of the recent White Paper in regard to immigration from Italy, and to assure them both of our great appreciation of the contribution made by the Italians who have already come to Canada and our hope and desire that the flow should continue.
+I signed with Mr. Fanfani, Foreign Affairs Minister, an exchange of letters providing for the creation of a Canadian Institute in Rome.
+This, and the cultural agreement on which we agreed to open negotiations soon, will help greatly to enhance cultural and academic exchanges between Canada and Italy."